ss220club/WyccerraBay220/tgui/README.md

 Press `F11` to toggle the *layout debugger*.
 It will show outlines of all tgui elements, which makes it easy to understand how everything comes together, and can reveal certain layout bugs which are not normally visible.

-## Browser Developer Tools

-To debug TGUI interfaces with browser-style developer tools, there exists a utility that Microsoft bundles with Windows to debug any Internet Explorer/Trident-using interface, which BYOND uses.

-This provides invaluable tools such as a local console, a DOM viewer, an interactive debugger, and more.

-The 64-bit version that we use is located at `%windir%\SysWOW64\F12\IEChooser.exe`.
-There's also a 32-bit one in `system32\`.

-Simply launch the application after you've opened a TGUI window, and choose the .html name.
-This is likely to be something like `tgui-window-1`.
-There's a refresh button in the top right.

-Unfortunately, it seems this program doesn't have a new target chooser if your window is fully closed so you'll need to restart it if it disconnects from the window.

 ## Project Structure